aws-samples/aws-connect-data-visualization-using-aurora/README.md

 1. To ensure the **connect_metadata** table is getting updated.
     - Create two new [ Amazon Connect Queues](https://docs.aws.amazon.com/connect/latest/adminguide/create-queue.html) from Amazon Connect Console.
     - Invoke the testing URL after 15 minutes, to ensure the rowCount value has increased by 2.

+<a id="DataVisualizationMetrics"></a>
+## Data Visualization of the Metrics
+In this section we will configure Amazon QuickSight to visualize historical metrics data.We will also discuss briefly, how you can visualize real time metrics data.
+To visualize Amazon Connect historical API Data we will follow below steps:
+1. Setup QuickSight and integrate it with Aurora Serverless v2.
+1. Build visualization for historical data using QuickSight.
+The Workshop walk you through on how to create a simple QuickSight view.
+However, you can create complex and detailed views based on your contact center requirements.